 \paragraph{Optimizer} We used Adam~\citep{KingmaB14} optimizer with a fixed starting learning rate $lr=0.001$ in both phases of the training.
 When switching to the {\sc arm-10} correction phase, we reinitialize Adam in order to reset the running averages.

 \paragraph{Evaluation} For each bit length we save the encoder and decoder parameter vectors $\vphi, \vtheta$ every 100 epochs along the {\sc arm} training trajectory.
 At each such point, offline to the training, we first apply {\sc arm}-1000 in order to obtain an accurate estimate of the true gradient $\vg$.
-We then evaluate each of the 1-sample estimators, including {\sc arm} itself ( = {\sc arm}-1 for that matter).
+We then evaluate each of the 1-sample estimators, including {\sc arm} itself ({= }{\sc arm}-1).

 The next question we discuss is how to measure the estimator accuracy.
-Clearly, if we just consider the expected local performance such as $\E[\<\vg, \tilde \vg\>]$, unbiased estimators win regardless how high is their variance.
+Clearly, if we just consider the expected local performance such as $\E[\<\vg, \tilde \vg\>]$, unbiased estimators win regardless of their variance.
 This is therefore not appropriate for measuring their utility in optimization.
 We evaluate three metrics tailored for comparison of biased and unbiased estimators.

 \paragraph{Cosine Similarity} This metric evaluates the expected cosine similarity, measuring alignment of directions: